Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$: Introduction

 \subsection{Proof Overview}

-In Section \ref{sec:preliminaries}, we begin by introducing the kinetic formulation of \cite{lions_perthame_tadmor2} and the additional tools we gain from it in the form of averaging lemmas, which originate in the work of \cite{golse_lions_perthame_sentis} with roots in the earlier works \cite{golse_perthame_sentis,agoshkov}.
+In Section \ref{sec:preliminaries}, we begin by introducing the kinetic formulation of \eqref{eqn:Euler} and the additional tools we gain from it in the form of averaging lemmas, which originate in the work of Golse, Lions, Perthame, and Sentis in \cite{golse_lions_perthame_sentis} with roots in the earlier works of Golse, Perthame, and Sentis and, separately, Agoshkov in \cite{golse_perthame_sentis,agoshkov}.
+We also introduce a few notational conventions used throughout.

 In Section \ref{sec:trace}, we use the kinetic formulation to prove Theorem \ref{thm:trace}.
-The proof employs the same particular structure of the $\gamma = 3$ isentropic Euler equation and similar techniques as the proof of Vasseur's result.
-However, there are two new challenges in the proof.
-Vasseur's theorem deals with two-sided traces along flat space-like curves.
-By contrast, Theorem \ref{thm:trace} with one-sided traces along Lipschitz time-like curves.
-As \eqref{eqn:Euler} and its kinetic formulation are not symmetric in $t$ and $x$, one cannot simply interchange their roles.
-In addition, some care has to be taken when straightening the time-like curves to ensure one has sufficient regularity to perform all the desired arguments and that additional terms associated to the geometry of the curve do not affect the proof.
+The proof exploits the same particular structure of \eqref{eqn:Euler} and employs similar techniques as the proof of Vasseur's result that $u\in C(0,T;L^p_{loc})$.
+Similar to \cite{vasseur_trace}, there are two new challenges in the proof.
+Vasseur's theorem implies two-sided traces along flat space-like curves.
+By contrast, Theorem \ref{thm:trace} implies one-sided traces along Lipschitz time-like curves.
+As neither \eqref{eqn:Euler} nor its kinetic formulation are symmetric in $t$ and $x$, we cannot simply interchange their roles.
+In addition, some care has to be taken when straightening the time-like curves to ensure one has sufficient regularity to perform all the desired arguments and that the additional terms associated to the geometry of the curve do not affect the proof.

-In Section \ref{sec:DeGiorgi}, we use the kinetic formulation to prove a new partial regularity result for the Riemann invariants $\lambda_1(u)$ and $\lambda_2(u)$: \begin{proposition} Suppose $u = (\rho,m)$ is an entropy solution to \eqref{eqn:Euler} with $\|\rho\|_{L^\infty(B_2)} + \|m/\rho\|_{L^\infty(B_2)} \le \Gamma$, $\|u\|_{L^\infty_tL^1_x} < \infty$, and $\essinf_{(t,x) \in B_2} \rho(t,x) \ge M > 0$.
+In Section \ref{sec:DeGiorgi}, we use the kinetic formulation to prove a new partial regularity result for the Riemann invariants $\lambda_1(u)$ and $\lambda_2(u)$: \begin{proposition} Suppose $u = (\rho,m)$ is an entropy solution to \eqref{eqn:Euler} with $\|\rho\|_{L^\infty(B_2)} + \|m/\rho\|_{L^\infty(B_2)} \le \Gamma$ and $\essinf_{(t,x) \in B_2} \rho(t,x) \ge M > 0$.
 Suppose $\overline{u} = (\overline{\rho},\overline{m})$ is a fixed non-vacuum state.
-Then, there is an $\eps_0 = \eps_0(\Gamma, M) > 0$, $\alpha \in (0,1)$, and $\widetilde{C} = \widetilde{C}(\Gamma,M)$ such that for any $0 < \eps < \eps_0$,
+Then, there is an $\eps_0 = \eps_0(\Gamma, M) > 0$, $\alpha =\frac{1}{21}$, and $\widetilde{C} = \widetilde{C}(\Gamma,M)$ such that for any $0 < \eps < \eps_0$,

 \end{proposition}